thijsvanloef/palworld-server-docker/README.md

 *** Required for docker stop to save and gracefully close the server

-> [!IMPORTANT]
-> Boolean values used in environment variables are case-sensitive because they are used in the shell script.
->
-> They must be set using exactly `true` or `false` for the option to take effect.

 ### Game Ports

 | Port  | Info             |